 An important question the reader may still have lingering is: why does Urbit need governance at all?
 The short answer is: (i) there will always be necessary protocol upgrades that cannot be foreseen, and (ii) a total lack of governance inevitably gives rise to a shadow government with undefined powers that is almost impossible to hold accountable.

 With (ii), we see this to be the case on many early blockchain projects where power is shared by the developers and the miners, but what each is capable of doing has never been codified, and thus users of the blockchain can never have a great deal of certainty of what changes might occur in the future.
-This doesn’t guarantee a bad outcome, but it does create more wariness for individuals to contribute to a project when they cannot know whether they really have a say in its direction.
+This doesn’t guarantee a bad outcome, but it does create more wariness among developers when they cannot know whether they really have a say in the project's direction.
 Recognizing this issue, many newer blockchain and blockchain-adjacent projects have built-in governance mechanisms that lay out exactly what an individual can expect should they join and contribute to that network.

-As for (i), with Urbit being a wholly new kind of network, it would take some incredible luck and crystal ball gazing to get the PKI exactly right on the very first try without ever needing another modification.
+As for (i), with Urbit being a wholly new kind of network, it would take incredible luck to get the PKI exactly right on the very first try without ever needing another modification.
 Thus, some mechanism was needed to guarantee that the PKI’s logic could be altered.
-Leaving control of Azimuth in the hands of Tlon would have just granted Tlon dictatorial power and a future that becomes more uncertain the further one gazes.
-There’s certainly room to argue that the Galactic Senate is not a perfect system, but our interim constitution did outline potential roles for stars and planets to play in governance in the future, so there is ample opportunity for the system to evolve in response to the will of the users.
+Leaving control of Azimuth in the hands of Tlon would have just granted Tlon dictatorial power, which Tlon nor Urbit users desired.
+There’s certainly room to argue that the Galactic Senate is not a perfect system: our interim constitution did outline potential roles for stars and planets to play in governance in the future, so there is ample opportunity for the system to evolve in response to the will of the users.
 As always, it is important to keep in mind the unfinished nature of the Urbit of today and the still moldable clay of the Urbit of tomorrow—nothing yet is set in stone.